gerhart01/LiveCloudKd/README.md

 4. If previous result is not successful, LiveCloudKd tries to run kd.exe from same folder.

-Performance comparison with LiveKd from Sysinternals Suite, at the time of release (LiveCloudKd is more performance: about 1000 times using ReadInterfaceHvmmDrvInternal interface):
+Performance comparison with LiveKd from Sysinternals Suite (LiveCloudKd is more performance: about 1000 times using ReadInterfaceHvmmDrvInternal interface):

 ![](images/image03.png)